wannier-developers/wannier90/docs/docs/tutorials/tutorial_8.md

 Note the exchange splitting between the up-spin and down-spin DOS.
 Check the convergence by repeating the DOS calculations with more $k$-points.

-### Projected versus maximally-localized Wannier functions {#projected-versus-maximally-localized-wannier-functions .unnumbered}
+### Projected versus maximally-localized Wannier functions

 In the calculations above we chose $s$, $p$, and $d$-type trial orbitals in the `.win` files,